Sydney-Informatics-Hub/Microscopy-Segmentation/tools/README.md

 # Cell Segment Toolkit

 The cell segmentation toolkit is a collection of tools that can be used to convert data from one format to another.
-The toolkit is designed to be used in conjunction with 3D cell frameworks such as IMOD, MONAI, 3DSclicer, Avizo, and AI-assisted segmentation annotation tools such as Anylabeling and COCO format.
+The toolkit is designed to be used with 3D cell frameworks such as IMOD, MONAI, 3DSclicer, and Avizo in conjunction with AI-assisted segmentation annotation tools such as Anylabeling and other open-source segmentation software.

 ## Installation

-The toolkit is written in Python and can be installed using pip:
+The toolkit is written in Python and can be installed using conda or mamba:

 ```bash
 conda create -n cellsegment python=3.10
 conda activate cellsegment
 conda env update --file environment.yaml
 ```

+Further, the toolkit requires the installation of the [IMOD software package](https://bio3d.colorado.edu/imod/).

 ## Overview